-On double shift operations when more than 50% of the shift is worked during the third shift, then the third shift differential shall apply to that shift.
+On double shift operations when more than fifty percent (50%) of the shift is worked during the third shift, then the third shift differential will apply to that shift.

-When two (2) twelve (12) hour shifts are directly cross shifted covering the twenty-four (24) hours of the day, the first shift shall be paid one-half (1/2) hour shift differential and the second shift shall be paid one (1) hour shift differential.
+When two (2) twelve (12) hour shifts are directly cross shifted covering the twenty-four (24) hours of the day, the first shift shall be paid one-half (1⁄2) hour shift differential and the second shift will be paid one (1) hour shift differential.